- Redefining in loco parentis: What does it mean to care for Black children? - October 5, 2022

 According to Indeed.com, the average salary is $54,000 and most corporate trainers work in Corporate America.
-Most work in an environment where they are delivering what teachers know as professional development, and helping employees understand training solutions within the company.
+Most work in an environment where they are delivering what teachers know as professional development and helping employees understand training solutions within the company.

-• building a global learning platform and solutions that takes into consideration a variable expense model through vendors and internal solutions • developing processes and infrastructure to ensure that the learning is applied and provides a measurable return on the investment tied to higher business results and employee engagement .
+• building a global learning platform and solutions that take into consideration a variable expense model through vendors and internal solutions • developing processes and infrastructure to ensure that the learning is applied and provides a measurable return on the investment tied to higher business results and employee engagement .

 According to Indeed.com, the average salary for a learning consultant is $84,000 per year!
 Some companies ask people in these positions to have a degree in Human Resources, while others require you to have a degree in education or business.

-An Instructional Designer is someone who is the practice of creating instructional experiences which make the acquisition of knowledge and skill more efficient, effective, and appealing.
+An Instructional Designer is someone who practices creating instructional experiences which make the acquisition of knowledge and skill more efficient, effective, and appealing.
 This process consists broadly of determining the current state and needs of the learner, defining the end goal of instruction, and creating some "intervention" to assist in the transition.
 The job description of an Instructional Designer is to:

 • working collaboratively with faculty and instructional designers, utilizing state-of-the-art technology to produce engaging online courses.

-• providing curriculum design, development and launch support for all electronically delivered classes
+• providing curriculum design, development, and launch support for all electronically delivered classes

-• providing technical assistance and resources for faculty in using/maximizing electronic platforms in use for online courses; converts hard copy instructional materials (Word, PowerPoint, images, video, audio, etc.) to effective electronic format appropriate to enhance student learning
+• providing technical assistance and resources for faculty in using/maximizing electronic platforms in use for online courses; converts hard copy instructional materials (Word, PowerPoint, images, video, audio, etc.) to an effective electronic format appropriate to enhance student learning

-• creating, altering and maintaining websites used with respect to specific programs
+• creating, altering, and maintaining websites used with respect to specific programs